CS5001-khoury/hw03/instructions/ColorTestorDesign.md

 #### Returns:
-bool: True if every color is different under all vision types, but False if only one vision type the colors are two similar.
+bool: True if every color is different under all vision types, but False if only one vision type the colors are too similar.

 #### Flow Diagram